Disclaimer: I do not own Harry Potter or any of its characters. If I did...Sirius, James and Remus would have never died and neither would Fred.

 "Why did you come with Sirius today?
-He's doing a fine job threatening Umbridge on his own isn't he?" he asked before frowning at the way his words came out.
+He's doing a fine job threatening Umbridge on his own, isn't he?" he frowned at the way his words came out.
 "Not that I am not happy to see you.
 It's just..."

-Harry stared at him for a long moment before he remembered he had indeed once asked Remus to keep Sirius from killing Dumbledore.
+Harry stared at him for a long moment until he remembered he had indeed asked Remus to keep Sirius from killing Dumbledore.